-Running WebServices Assembler To Prepare Java Class Web Services
+Running WebServicesAssembler To Prepare Java Class Web Services java -jar WebServicesAssembler.jar -config config_file

 After you create the WebServicesAssembler configuration file, you can generate a J2EE .ear file for the Web Service.
 The J2EE .ear file includes the Java Web Service servlet configuration information, including the file web.xml, and the Java classes and interfaces that you supply.